Gurianos/Project-M3/Module2-create-spl-token/README.md

-Open tsconfig.json and uncomment (or add) this to your file:
+// Open tsconfig.json and uncomment (or add) this to your file:
 "resolveJsonModule": true
-Also double check that esModuleInterop is set to true to allow for us to use imports. and add at the end
+// Also double check that esModuleInterop is set to true to allow for us to use imports.

+//launch the wallet creation
 ts-node wallet.ts
+// guideSecret.json is created and available in your repository project

+// your wallet is ready to use, use solana config set keypair=<guideSecret.json path>
+// your wallet is now ready to use,

 Here publicKey is a wallet publicKey.
 It will returns all metadata owned by a wallet.

 guideSecret.json create when launch